YoussefAymanJo/MyPcb/README.md

 - Special graphics on it

 ## How to build
-Just order the PCB & components, open up the KiCAD file and build it accordingly.
+Just order the PCB & components, open up the KiCAD file, and build it accordingly.

 ## BOM
 - 1 	Battery holder